 Day 1: Arrive in Foz do Iguaçu, Itaipu Dam Light Show

 Welcome to Brazil!
 Your driver will meet you at the airport and transport you to your accommodation in Foz do Iguaçu, a city on the Brazilian side of the world-renowned waterfall.
-Settle in, relax for a few hours, and give the kids a bite before heading out for your family's first stop— an evening tour of the immense Itaipu Dam.
+Settle in, relax for a few hours, and get the kids a bite to eat before heading out for your family's first stop—an evening tour of the immense Itaipu Dam.
 Located on the border between Brazil and Paraguay, this is the world's second-largest hydroelectric dam and one of the most expensive objects ever built.

 Itaipu is an impressive enough construction by day— it's at night, though, that it quite literally shines.
 You and the kids will be stationed at a central lookout point, the best place to get an overview of the dam during the show.
 Even tired kiddos will be captivated by the 747 spotlights and 112 luminaires lighting the enormous structure and its torrents of water in a show set to dramatic music.
 After a few hours, your driver will take you back to your accommodation to rest for tomorrow's adventures.

-The kids will be delighted by the rainbow at Devil's Gorge Canyon
+The kids will be delighted by the ever-present rainbows over Iguaçu Falls

-Take a full day to explore the Argentine side of Foz do Iguaçu (known as Iguazú in Spanish) with your family.
-Upon arrival, take the kids on the scenic train to the tallest waterfall, the Devil's Throat (or take the 2.4-mile (4 km) alternative walkway if the family is keen on a hike).
+Grab the family's passports this morning—you're off to spend another full day exploring the Argentine side of Iguaçu Falls (known as Iguazú in Spanish) with a private guide.
+Upon arrival, you can start with a scenic train ride to the largest waterfall, Garganta del Diablo (Devil's Throat), or take the 2.4-mile (4 km) alternative walkway if the family is keen on a hike.
 Considered Iguazú's centerpiece, this horseshoe series of falls comprises over 63,566 cubic feet (1800 cu m) of water tumbling down a 262-foot (80 m) drop.

-Day 4: Visit Parque das Aves, Transfer to Salvador
+Day 4: Visit the Birds of Parque das Aves, Fly to Salvador

 Visit to Parque das Aves